 Adong is often associated with the traditional wooden masks in Korea.
 If you want to find more about this tradition, check out the Hahoe Mask Museum to see an excellent collection of traditional Korean and international masks.
 Culture enthusiasts can visit the Bongjeongsa Temple.
 Do not miss the oldest wooden building in Korea, Geungnakjeon.
 The origins of this complex can be traced back to the seventh century.
 However, in the fourteenth century the last major reconstruction was finished.
 In the course of centuries, renovations were undertaken, as well.

-Written by local enthusiast for Andong hostels
+Written by Travel Expert Andong

 Flo